survivant/quarkus-quickstarts/grpc-tls-quickstart/src/main/resources/tls/README.md

   -out client.pem -days 3650
 ```

-server is issued by CA with a special config for subject alternative names:
+Server is issued by CA with a special config for subject alternative names:
 ----------------------------------------------------------------------------

 ```bash